 Ten pin bowling is a competitive sport where the player scores points by knocking down as many ‘pins’ as possible with a rolling ball.
-It is believed to have originated from ancient Egypt, though others claim it originated in Germany at around $300.
+It is believed to have originated from ancient Egypt, though others claim it originated in Germany.
 It is a very popular sport in Australia as early as the late 19th century, and is still enjoyed by both children and adults.

 - Category: Sports

 - Approximate age to start tenpin bowling: 2-5 years old

 - Gear/equipment needed and approximate price range: bowling shoes, bowling ball $50